asyncapi/website/pages/blog/august-2023.md

 ## Financial Contributions
 We received new financial contributions this month.
 Please welcome our:
-- new Silver sponsor, [Svix](https://www.svix.com/), who will contribute $500 monthly
+- new Silver sponsor, [Svix](https://www.svix.com/), who will contribute $500 monthly.
-- new Bronze sponsor, [Rviewer](https://rviewer.io/), who will contribute $100 monthly
+- new Bronze sponsor, [Rviewer](https://rviewer.io/), who will contribute $100 monthly.

 Huge thank you to our one-time sponsor, [Simlot](https://www.simplot.com/), for donating $944.